M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: M4FC Dataset

-We collected articles from 22 organizations, based in 17 different countries and all members of the International Fact-Checking Network (IFCN)\footnote{\href{https://ifcncodeofprinciples.poynter.org/signatories}{ifcncodeofprinciples.poynter.org/signatories}}, ensuring high geographic and linguistic diversity and adherence to professional standards.
-Table \ref{tab:fc_org} reports the distribution of the images per fact-checking organization.
-Some organizations produce a higher volume of articles than others.
+The data in M4FC is labeled by human fact-checking experts.
+We collected fact-checking articles from 22 organizations based in 17 countries, all members of the International Fact-Checking Network (IFCN).
+Appendix \ref{sec:fc_org_dist} reports the distribution of articles per organization.

-Following \citet{tonglet-etal-2024-image}, we use GPT4o \citep{openai2023gpt4} to extract claims in English and in the original language, task labels, and metadata from the article.
-GPT4o also generates synthetic true claims based on the context items of images labeled as false (out-of-context).
-For a random half of those instances, the original false claim is replaced by the synthetic true claim under the \textit{balanced} setting.
-For the \textit{multilingual} setting, we consider languages with at least 40 claims; claims in less-represented original languages are translated in English.
-All prompts are provided in Appendix \ref{sec:prompts_labeling}.
-Verdicts are mapped to the following categories: true, false, mixture, unverified.
-Finally, we apply a temporal split to the dataset to avoid temporal leakage \citep{glockner-etal-2022-missing}.
-Appendix \ref{sec:data_collection} provides more details about the data collection and labeling.
+All task labels are provided in the human-written article text.
+Following \citet{tonglet-etal-2024-image}, we use GPT4o \citep{openai2023gpt4} to extract task labels from the article, if available.
+Afterwards, GPT4o generates synthetic true claims by combining the context items (date, location, people, and event) of instances labeled as false.
+For a random half of those instances, the original false claim is replaced by the synthetic true claim under the \textit{balanced} verdict prediction setting.

+Images suitable for location verification are identified semi-automatically.
+We use keywords to filter articles referencing maps, satellites, street names, town squares, or landmarks.
+Furthermore, the image needs a location context item that can be mapped to coordinates using Geonames.
+We then manually verify that the image shows an outdoor scene.
+We also need incorrect location candidates for each suitable image.
+We obtain them by prompting GPT4o to generate a list of the most likely locations for the image.
+The first two that can be mapped to valid coordinates are selected.
+As a result, each image is paired with one correct and two incorrect locations to verify.

+To mitigate knowledge leakage, we apply a temporal train/dev/test split \citep{glockner-etal-2022-missing}, ensuring that the test claims are the most recent.